 Mr. Perkins is a 1974 graduate of the University of Pittsburgh and has a Masters Degree from Pepperdine University.

-Barbara Grandinetti has spear-headed The Challenge Program, Inc.’s outreach and recruited talented development and support personnel.
+As President of The Challenge Program, Inc., Barbara Grandinetti has spear-headed and expanded the Program’s outreach and recruited talented development and support personnel.
 Grandinetti opens doors to fundraising opportunities and develops lasting relationships with business partners, foundations and individual donors all with a single mindedness to spread the word about the program.
 She has a unique ability to discover and tap into people’s special talents needed to grow and expand the program.
 She is passionate about the program, just ask her!

 Grandinetti was integral in creating The Challenge Program, Inc.’s now signature fundraising event – The Crystal Owl Gala held each spring.
 She helped businesses supporting high schools apply for Earned Income Tax Credits in Pennsylvania and the Neighborhood Investment Program in West Virginia.
 Through her efforts, The Challenge Program obtained their Non-Profit Organization 50l(c)(3) status of the Internal Revenue Code with contributions to the program being deductible under Section 170 of the Code.